elliotmangini/a11y-blog-01/README.md

 IMAGE ARIAL
 <p>
-    However, Arial is a font that those individuals have encountered many many times and in studies it's found that Arial is just as good as these specialty fonts in terms of reading comprehension and speed.
-So one of the principles we are encountered again is the idea of making choices that work for a largest number of users.
+    However, Arial is a font that individuals with dyslexia have encountered many times.
+Studies have found that Arial is just as good as these specialty fonts in terms of reading comprehension and speed.
+    So it isn't always intuitive which choices will work for a largest number of users.
 </p>

 IMAGE CURSIVE & INDISTINCT CHARACTER EXAMPLES